nuejs/nue/packages/www/docs/syntax-highlighting.md

 # Syntax highlighting
-Complete reference for Nueglow's syntax highlighting in Nuemark.
-For an overview and introduction, see the [Nueglow documentation](/docs/nueglow).
+Reference for Nueglow's syntax highlighting.
+See the [Nueglow introduction](/docs/nueglow) for an overview.

 ## How it works
 Nueglow generates semantic HTML without class names.
 Your design system controls the appearance through CSS element selectors.